Sk1-z/Schizle/README.md

 [Getting started](docs/NOTDONE.md)
 -->
 ## Helloworld.ski
-Create a file named firstprogram.ski and write the below into it
+Create a file named first_program.ski and write the below into it
 ```
 _ Hello world program